testanib/audit-tools-info/README.md

     To start analysis simply run:
     smartcheck -p .
     Required argument: -p <path to directory or file>.
 Optional argument: -r <path to .xml-file with rules>; by default it uses the built-in rules files.

+5. Mythx
+    A static analyzer that parses the Soldity AST, a symbolic analyzer that detects possible vulnerable states, and a greybox fuzzer that detects vulnerable execution     paths mythx --api-key key analyze --mode deep hardhat-tester/contracts/xxx.sol